robbdouglas/how-to-deploy/README.md

 9. go to GitHub repo and refresh the page. now you should see 2 branches

 10. go to your repo  and click on the settings button right next to "about"! then click on the checkbox "Use your GitHub Pages website" and apply your settings

+___

+# How to deploy a React Vite project with Render

+1. go to the [Render](https://render.com/) website and create an account

+2. log in

+3. click "new" and choose "static site"

+4. choose your repo

+5. enter a name, a branch (main), a ".", and "/dist" to publish directory

+6. click on "Create Static Site" and wait until your site is deployed